etotheipi/BitcoinArmory/README.reproducible.md

 1. Obtain gitian-tools from [Devrandom's GitHub][Devrandom's GitHub].
 2. Run `bin/make-base-vm --suite trusty`.
 Armory uses Ubuntu Trusty as the OS of the VM to build in.
+Add `--lxc` if using LXC.
+3. If using LXC, run `export USE_LXC=1`.
-3. Run `bin/gbuild --commit BitcoinArmory=autotools-gitian ../BitcoinArmory/gitian-descriptors/bitcoin-armory-osx.yml`.
+4. Run `bin/gbuild --commit BitcoinArmory=autotools-gitian ../BitcoinArmory/gitian-descriptors/bitcoin-armory-osx.yml`.
 The commit option is optional and
    specifies a Git tag, branch name, or commit hash.
 By default it is master.
-   The command ends with the path to the appropriate yaml file in the Armory source tree.
+   The command ends with the path to the appropriate YAML file in the Armory source tree.
 In this case, the OS X Gitian descriptor is used to indicate that we want to build for OS X.
-4. TODO: Include instructions about signing and verifying.
+5. TODO: Include instructions about signing and verifying.

 Note that the OS X build requires you have the Mac SDK.
 See [fetch and build inputs][fetch and build inputs].